-Attached to the Globe theatre and overlooking the Thames from the second floor, the Swan is guaranteed a substantially tourist clientele, but prices don't exploit this and quality is high.
+Attached to the Globe theatre and overlooking the Thames from the second floor, the Swan is guaranteed a substantially tourist clientele.
 The first floor bar is a casual stop for bar snacks and booze, while the second floor restaurant is an elegant space for breakfast through to lunch and dinner.
-Afternoon tea is served between 2.30 and 5pm Mondays to Saturdays, and features, unusually, a "Gentleman's High Tea".
+Afternoon tea is served 2.30-5pm Mondays to Saturdays, and features, unusually, a 'Gentleman's High Tea.

 |Venue name:||Swan At the Globe||Contact:|

 |Opening hours:||noon-2.30pm, 6-10.30pm Mon-Fri; 10am-3.30pm, 6pm-10.30pm Sat; 10am-6.30pm Sun.
 Pre-theatre menu 5-7.30pm on show days.
 Afternoon tea 2.30-4pm Mon-Sat.|